Private homepage – Hans-Georg Michna

 Landing an aeroplane on a high and hot airfield is much easier than taking off from one, but it still poses some problems and risks that you should be aware of.

-Be prepared to break strongly soon after touchdown, because you don't want to roll for long at the higher speed to avoid undue wear on the gear and because you may not have as much runway left in front of you as in a normal landing.
+Be prepared to brake strongly soon after touchdown, because you don't want to roll for long at the higher speed to avoid undue wear on the gear and because you may not have as much runway left in front of you as in a normal landing.

 Landing downhill poses the problem that you may land longer, i.e. further down the runway, than desired.
 Again use full flaps, approach with a somewhat lower speed, and keep a higher sink rate to make sure you can put the aeroplane down early.